unioslo/jbofh/README.rst

-  compiled bytecodes run seemlessly, provided that you have the proper license from all parties, including the operating systems' vendors: https://docs.oracle.com/javase/8/docs/technotes/guides/deploy/packager.html
+  compiled bytecodes run seemlessly, provided that you have the proper license from all parties, including the operating systems' vendors: https://docs.oracle.com/javase/8/docs/technotes/guides/deploy/packager.html It is also quite possible that JBofh could use external libraries dynamically and not at runtime but would then require a different compilation procedure, and that would de facto restrain the binaries to only run natively on the OS where they where compiled.

   PS: Even though jBofh is supposed to run seemlessly on all operating systems that run with a supported JVM, it is not tested and not known to be working